What is KC Scholars?

 Types of scholarships

-Traditional Scholarship applications for current 11th graders will be open
+Traditional Scholarship applications for current 11th graders is closed.
+Check back for application dates.

 Requirements to apply: